-Create a Thoughtful Summer Schedule for Kids’ Daily Activities
+How to Create a Summer Schedule for KidsJune 17, 2019

 School is out and the kids are home, and it won’t be long before parents everywhere yearn for the back-to-school activities that herald the annual return to the classroom.
 Long summer days can feel even longer for families because kids have a lot of excitement and energy to burn!

 Children get bored and parents grow irritated as the season wears on, which is understandably frustrating for all involved!
 So, what can a parent do to survive the dog days of summer while making it a memorable one for the kids?
 The answer is simple: dust off the planner and make a schedule!